Parameters by theme

 Parameters Values Description

-location.country (“string”, “string”, …, “string”) This parameter allows you to specify clusters that refer to events in specific countries.
+location.country (“string”, “string”, …, “string”) Specify clusters that refer to events in specific countries.
 It supports ISO 3166-1 alpha-2 country codes.

 time.start "YYYY-MM-DDThh:mm:ssZ" This parameter allows you to retrieve clusters for which the associated event’s time is after a specified time stamp.